parsa-mz/parsa-mz/README.md

 </p>
 -->

-- 🔭 I'm a New-grad CS-AI student from UC, Santa Cruz with 2.5-3 years of professional experience.
+- 🔭 I have a masters in NLP and a few years here and there in Large Language Models (LLMs) and AI.
 - 🌱 Right now I’m probably reading some new paper in AI or NLP.
-- 👯 I’m looking to collaborate on software, machine learning, and backend projects.
-- 📫 Reach me at **p.mazaheri98@gmail.com**
 - ⚡ Fun fact: Sometimes I start random projects on Friday and archive it by Sunday.

 <!--